worlduniting/bookpub/README.md

       * Use any NPM package or javascript library, to add a world of possibilities to your book

-      * Use custom layouts and includes to reuse parts of your manuscript
+      * Use custom layouts and includes to reuse parts of your manuscript anywhere
   * **Automatic Conversion of quotes and en/em-dashes**
     * Using Smartypants, all quotes and en/em-dashes will be automatically converted to curly (left/right) quotes and the relevant UTF-8 Codes/Typeset for en/em-dashes
   * **Multiple Formats**